narwhalacademy/zebra-crossing/README.md

 - Draft a message to a trusted friend (not at protest) or legal hotline.
 Be ready to hit send if you are arrested/there is an emergency.
 - Write the phone number of the trusted friend/hotline on your arm with permanent marker as a backup.
 - Bring a spare battery for your phone.
 - If you use your fingerprint or face to unlock your phone, turn it off for now.
-In some places, [officers can compel you to provide your fingerprint but not your passcode](http://www.theatlantic.com/technology/archive/2016/05/iphone-fingerprint-search-warrant/480861/).
+In some jurisdictions, [officers can compel you to provide your fingerprint but not your passcode](http://www.theatlantic.com/technology/archive/2016/05/iphone-fingerprint-search-warrant/480861/).
 - Immediately power off your phone if you think you'll be arrested (disk encryption works better if it's off).
 - Consider using a burner phone ([instructions for the US](https://theintercept.com/2020/06/15/protest-tech-safety-burner-phone/)) with a burner SIM card.